 Length 1 Year or Less

 - Distance Learning

-A minimum of 35 Alberta High School credits with at least 50% in each of the following course or their equivalents:
+A minimum of 35 Alberta high school credits with at least 50% in the following courses or their equivalents:

 Tuition $5,105.00 Year One